-SGOL: We Lock In Some Profits
+SGOL: We Lock In Some Profits (NYSEARCA:SGOL)

 SGOL has appreciated by 3% since the start of the month, after making another gain of 7% in April.

-While SGOL is trading at its highest on the year, we are cautious in the very short term for two reasons.
+While SGOL is trading at its highest in the year, we are cautious in the very short term for two reasons.
 First, there is a risk that long-term US real rates rebound in the next few weeks as the US economy re-opens for business.
 Second, the seasonality of gold prices is unfriendly in May and even more in June.

 Against this, we would be inclined to lock in some profits now and reinforce long positions in case of renewed weakness next month.